 "You have one, don't you," Harry said raggedly once the spell was lifted, trying and failing to right himself.
 Everything hurt so much.
 He wouldn't be fast enough to do anything with Malfoy's wand still pointed right at him.
 The building was covered in a strong set of anti-teleportation wards.
 There was nothing he could do to escape.

 "I do," Malfoy confirmed, knowing precisely what Harry was talking about.
 "Want to see?"

 And with a flick of his wand his robe and shirt had vanished, leaving him topless.
 A snake tattoo that wrapped around his body.
 It was by far the largest one Harry had ever seen, with the head sitting comfortably over the left side of his chest.

-"You're probably wondering why I didn't disarm you," Malfoy added, flicking his wand at Harry and causing his whole body to lock up and fall back to the floor.
+"You're probably wondering why I didn't disarm you," Malfoy added, flicking his wand at Harry and causing his whole body to lock up.
 "It's because I didn't want anything of you to be left around.
 Not your wand.
 Not whatever you like to carry in your pockets.
 Nothing.
 Now come here and get erased."

 There was nothing Harry could do as he was dragged across the floor back to where he started.
 Now though, having been away from the spot, he recognized the two large runes that had been carved into the floor.

 Hell if he knew how to pronounce them, but that's what they had to do with.
 Being around Hermione for years was more than enough to pick up a couple things from her Ancient Runes class.